-1. Consolidated sustainability reporting includes the reporting company and all of its subsidiaries, regardless of size and location.

-- 2. The EU's Accounting Directive introduced the requirement for certain EU companies to prepare a management report.
+- 1. Consolidated sustainability reporting includes the reporting company and all of its subsidiaries, regardless of size and location. - 2.
+The Accounting Directive introduced the requirement for certain EU companies to prepare a management report.
 This report is intended to provide a fair review of the development and performance of the company's business and of its position, together with a description of the principal risks and uncertainties that it faces.
 This is sometimes analogized to the MD&A section of annual reports filed with the SEC. - 3.
 SMEs are only required to report at the stand-alone level i.e. reporting is only required for the company that has listed securities on an EU-regulated market.
 Parents that are SMEs (i.e. they are not parents of a large group) are not required to prepare consolidated sustainability reporting.
 However, if a SME has subsidiaries, it needs to consider whether the group is in fact still a SME or whether, on a consolidated level, the group is considered 'large' and therefore subject to consolidated reporting requirements. - 4.
-Listed SMEs that are subject to the CSRD may limit their sustainability reporting (e.g. they are not required to report on sustainability-related targets) and prepare this reporting in accordance with the forthcoming reduced disclosure standards for SMEs. - 5.
+Listed SMEs that are subject to the CSRD may limit their sustainability reporting (e.g. they are not required to report on sustainability-related targets) and prepare this reporting in accordance with the forthcoming reduced disclosure standards for listed SMEs. - 5.
 The focus of the NESRS is expected to be information about sustainability-related impact reporting.
-The standards are not expected to include disclosure requirements to describe risks, opportunities and resilience of the business model and strategy in relation to risk-related sustainability matters. - 6.
-Any subsidiary of a non-EU parent company that meets the general scoping is nonetheless in the scope of the related disclosures that apply to EU-based companies.
+The standards are not expected to include disclosure requirements to describe risks, opportunities and resilience of the business model and strategy in relation to risk-related sustainability matters.